Dr. Randall C. Thomas Jr. DPM FACFAS Foot & Ankle Surgeon Professionalism Integrity Compassion Outcomes Accessibility

 Picture

-While other procedures only deal with part of the problem the Toepalsty can correct the frontal, sagittal, and coronal planes of the bunion deformity.
+While other procedures only deal with part of the problem the Toeplasty can correct the frontal, sagittal, and coronal planes of the bunion deformity.
 It also allows for decompression of the joint in the case of early arthritis, also called hallux limitus.

 With the Toeplasty procedure Dr. Thomas will likely address the big toe joint removing any spurs of bone, removing the bunion ‘bump,’ then a unique soft tissue balancing of tendons and ligaments to help with re-alignment, and finally a minimal invasive wedge cut of the big toe bone to align and secure with a small headless screw or pin (either option sits flush with the bone and isn’t prominent).